Bugdom: Reception

 Pangea Software considers Bugdom to be their most popular Mac game.
 The Mac OS version of Bugdom received generally positive reviews, according to a 70% on GameRankings.
 Dziga Robilev of IGN rated Bugdom a 7/10, calling it "one of the best crafted platform games available for the Mac."
 However, Robilev also stated "The only thing holding this baby back is that the levels themselves don't offer enough variety.
 There is a lot of the same activity being performed over and over again.
 Still, the game is a fun play and younger gamers will definitely have a good time with it."
 MacMagazin rated the game a 6/6 Mac score, saying "We are sure: Bugdom will be the summer hit this year among the Mac games." iMacSidian rated the game a 5/5, saying "Bugdom really fills the huge gap of platform games for the Mac...
 The graphics are absolutely top notch - you have to see it to believe it."
 Mac Gamer's Ledge rated the game a 4.5 out of 5 score, calling it "a feast for the eyes and ears."
 AppleLinks called the game's musical score "fantastic" and called the game "one of the first games that really can be enjoyed by both children and adults."
 Inside Mac Games rated the game a 4/5, saying "Bugdom is certainly a great game... and it is good enough to rival many of the Nintendo 64 and PlayStation titles that it is similar to.
-Its easy-to-grasp controls and interface are almost totally transparent, even to new users, and the feel of the game is just plush and polished - as is the look."
+Its easy-to-grasp controls and interface are almost totally transparent, even to new users, and the feel of the game is just plush and polished - as is the look.

-Sequel
+Legacy

-A 2002 sequel, Bugdom 2, stars a grasshopper named Skip who attempts to retrieve his stolen knapsack from a large Bully Bee.
+A sequel to Bugdom, Bugdom 2, was released in 2002.
+It stars a grasshopper named Skip who attempts to retrieve his stolen knapsack from a large Bully Bee.
 As of March 1, 2002, it has sold over 30,000 copies worldwide, prompting Pangea to rerelease the game as a shareware release.